IDS-702-Team1/705FinalProject/README.md

 ### How to Use the Repo:
 1) The Folder **Data** consists of the 2 links that redirects you to the AWS s3 bucket.
 We stored the VGG16 and ResNet50 features in this bucket.
 We have stored the data on Google Drive as well.

-2) The Folder **Feature Extraction** consists of the code to extract features from the images via Resnet and VGG16.
+2) The Folder **Feature Extraction** consists of the code to extract features from the images via CNN.
+The main code is in create_image_feature.py.
+You can find a series of the function named "gen_*model_name*()" at the bottom of the file.
+This function can be used directly to generate image features.
+The meaning of parameter:
+  - Output: The folder used to receive generated features.
+The function would automatically generate a subfolder with timestamps under the output.
+  - image_size: Input size of CNN module.
+The default size is (224, 224).
+Images that do not follow the size will be resized automatically.
+  - batch_size: This parameter points out how many image features will be grouped in a small batch file.
+The size is dependent on the module and computer memory.
+Recommend value is 50 ~ 200.
+  - Job: How many jobs would work in parallel.
+It should not larger than the CPU core number.
+If the value identical to the CPU core number means the computer is, this task will occupy all computational resources.